Intrinsic and Apparent Singularities in Flat Differential Systems: Applications: Route Planning For the Non Holonomic Car

-For the computation of $\phi$, we exclude the end points where the speed vanishes and thus where $\phi$ is not defined.
+For the computation of $\phi$, we exclude the end points where the speed vanishes and thus where $\phi$ is only asymptotically defined.
 See figure~\ref{fig::theta_phi}.
-Those points are indeed intrinsic singularities and we show that we can approach them as closed as we want but exactly stopping on them with a prescribed orientation is impossible.
+Those points, which are indeed intrinsic singularities, can be approached as close as we want but exactly stopping on them with a prescribed orientation and bounded controls is impossible.